-- Executive and non-executive directors of the Bank - Senior Management (being the other members of the Bank's Management Team, as listed in the Annual Report and Accounts) - Other staff with key functional or managerial responsibility including senior managers of control functions such as audit and risk - Other risk takers, whose professional activities could have a material impact on the Bank's risk profile
+- Executive and non-executive directors of the Bank - Senior Management (being the other members of the Bank's Management Team, as listed in the Annual Report and Accounts)

+- Other staff with key functional or managerial responsibility including senior managers of control functions such as audit and risk - Other risk takers, whose professional activities could have a material impact on the Bank's risk profile

-The Bank employed 208 co-workers at 31 December 2020 (2019: 204).
+The Bank employed 253 co-workers at 31 December 2021 (2020: 208).
 A detailed breakdown of staff costs can be found in Note 5 of the Annual Report and Accounts.
 The table below provides a breakdown of staff costs for the Bank and MRTs.
-Fixed remuneration is defined as base salary and other benefits such as pension and healthcare) and variable remuneration as TOAs made in the financial period.
+Fixed remuneration is defined as base salary and other benefits (such as pension and healthcare).
+Variable remuneration is defined as TOAs made in the financial period.
 The Bank operates in one material business unit - Business Banking.